 The average wedding photographer cost uk 2017 is £1,480.
 Below shows the average over the last 3 years.

 These averages are based on a full day starting package.

 The drop is very small however it is still a drop, the industry is very competitive and with lots of new photographers on the scene offering cheaper packages so they can build their portfolio many cost saving brides will look to take up these offers.

-Prices vary across the UK for wedding photography with London being the most expensive with the average cost cost to £2000.
-This is following by the South West and South East, Scotland came forth with an average cost of £1,680.
-The East Midlands came in at the cheapest with an average cost of £1,240.
+Prices vary across the UK for wedding photography with the South East being the most expensive with the average cost cost to £1,600.
+This is following by the London, South West and Scotland.
+The North East came in at the cheapest with an average cost of around £1,000.

 The average cost for a wedding photographer in London is £1500.
 Of course wedding photographer prices in London vary with different packages differing in price.

 Remember these are averages, there will be some that are cheaper and some that cost more, the cost of your package will also depend on what you want and how many hours are required.